adamsitnik/adamsitnik.github.io/_posts/2017-08-16-Disassembly-Diagnoser.md

 # How to use it?

-You need to install `BenchmarkDotNet.Diagnostics.Windows` package.
+You just need to install `BenchmarkDotNet` package (initially it was part of `BenchmarkDotNet.Diagnostics.Windows`).
 The official 0.10.10 version should be released to nuget.org very soon.
 As of today you can get the latest version from our CI feed by adding following line `<add key="appveyor-bdn" value="https://ci.appveyor.com/nuget/benchmarkdotnet" />` to your `NuGet.config` file.

 It can be enabled in two ways: